bhisaac/5eFP/5eFP-SRD.md

 ### Feature: By Popular Demand

 If you spend a round of downtime at an inn, tavern, circus, theater, or in a noble's court, you gain ⛁.
 Bonus coins awarded through this feature can only be spent on rest and repairs.
+Afterward, you may spend 1 additional downtime round without spending any coin.

+## Folk Hero

+You come from a humble social rank, but you are destined for so much more.
+Already, the people of your home village regard you as their champion, and your destiny calls you to stand against the tyrants and monsters that threaten the common folk everywhere.

+**Tool Proficiencies:** One type of artisan's tools, vehicles (land)

+**Equipment:** A set of artisan's tools (one of your choice), a shovel, an iron pot, and a belt pouch containing ⛁

+### Feature: Rustic Hospitality

+Whenever you move the party token, it bypasses obstacles and moves undetected through city and city road terrain tiles.
+Additionally, whenever you speak to a commoner (someone without military or aristocratic rank), any related checks made while doing so gain advantage.
+If you spend a round of downtime at a commoner's home, you gain ⛁.
+Bonus coins awarded through this feature can only be spent on rest and repairs.

 ## Outlaw